- What is gluten?

 What is gluten?

-The protein gluten is actually made of two smaller proteins—gliadin and glutenin.
-Those two proteins, when hydrated (mixed with water), create a stretchy substance that holds and binds foods (e.g., bread) together.
+The gluten protein is actually made of two smaller proteins—gliadin and glutenin.
+Gliadins are the “balls” and glutenins are the “glue.”
+When mixed with water, these two proteins create a stretchy substance that holds and binds foods together (e.g., bread).
 Gluten is the reason you can roll pizza dough so thin you can literally see through it (called a “gluten window”).

 What grains contain gluten?